Your body has the wisdom to heal itself. My role is to guide your body to reconnect with this wisdom.

 Now, I guide others by drawing on teachings that I have woven together in my own journey, including intensive study and certification in Craniosacral therapy, Yoga and Ayurveda, psychology, birth process work, developmental trauma, epigenetics and mindfulness.
 (Yes, I’m committed to ongoing professional development!)
 Plus, you get all my experience from my former life in public health research, coordinating community projects, and as an educator.

-I offer these medicines to you because I know they work: they have helped me to transform suffering from anxiety, pain and despair; they are what I draw on to create a life with more courage, resiliency and presence.
+I offer these medicines to you because I know they work: they have helped me to transform the suffering of anxiety, pain and despair; they are what I draw on to create a life with more courage, resiliency and presence.

 I’ll show you how.